Webhook Events

 |---|---|---|

-email.sent | event | Email accepted by Txtly and queued for delivery. |
+email.sent | event | Email accepted by Txtly and handed to the mail provider. |

 email.delivered | event | Email successfully delivered to the recipient mail server. |

 email.delivery_delayed | event | Delivery temporarily delayed.
-Txtly will continue retrying. |
+Delivery will continue to be retried. |

-email.complained | event | Recipient marked the email as spam. |
+email.complained | event | Recipient marked the email as spam.
+The recipient is added to the suppression list. |

 email.opened | event | Recipient opened the email (requires open tracking enabled). |